phpvms/docs/docs/acars/configmaps.md

     - `String` - look for exactly matches
     - `IntArray`/`FloatArray` - (X-Plane) - where the DataRef returns an array of integers or floats
 2. `Key` - This is where ACARS will look to get the value.
-    - `FSX/Prepar3d` - This is an FSUIPC offset.
+    - `FS9/FSX/Prepar3d` - This is an FSUIPC offset.
 LVars aren't supported, though you can use LINDA and FSUIPC to map an LVAR to a custom offset, and read it here.
 This information is up to the aircraft developer to provide.
+      - **NOTE** You can use "FSUIPC" and it will detect it for the Prepar3d/FS9/FSX family
-    - `X-Plane` - This is the dataref value
+    - `X-Plane`/`xplane` - This is the dataref value
+    - `Microsoft Flight`/`MSFS` - Currently unused
 3. Value specifier, must be one of:
     - `Value` - this is what value to look for, in the case of a non-boolean type.
 You can use the OR operator (`|`) to separate multiple values
     - `ValueGt`/`ValueGte` - Value greater than or greater than equal to, respectively